Muhallebi

-Muhallebi (مهلبی or محالبی; مهلبية; מלבי) is a milk pudding commonly made with rice, sugar, milk and either rice flour, starch or semolina, popular as a dessert in the Middle East.
-While the dessert is called muhallebi in Iran, Iraq and Syria, in other countries in the region (Turkey, Lebanon, Jordan, Egypt, Palestine, and Israel) it is called malabi, mahalabiyeh or mehalabiya.
+Muhallebi (مهلبی), or muhalabiyya (مهلّبية), is a milk pudding commonly made with rice, sugar, and milk, thickened with either rice flour, starch or semolina.
+It is popular as a dessert in the Middle East.

 History

-Muhallebi likely dates back to Sasanian Persia and according to a legend, it was introduced into Arab cuisine in the late seventh century by a Persian (Iranian) cook from what was then the Sasanian Empire (224–651), who served it to an Arab general by the name of Al-Muhallab ibn Abi Sufra.
-He liked it so much, he named it after himself.
+According to legend, muhallebi was introduced into Arab cuisine in the late 7th century by a Persian cook from the then Sasanian Empire.
+He served it to the Arab general Al-Muhallab ibn Abi Sufra, who liked it so much that he named it after himself.

 The earliest recipes, dating to the 10th century, featured three versions: milk thickened with ground rice, milk with rice grains and chicken, and an egg custard without rice.
 Early recipes for muhallabiyya include a work attributed to Ibn Sayyar al-Warraq of Baghdad and two 13th-century Arab cookbooks, one by al-Baghdadi and another from Al Andalus that have a spiced pudding variation made with mutton instead of chicken.
 In the Middle Ages, muhallebi and its European counterpart blancmange were made with shredded chicken.

+Muhallebi was also found in the Ottoman Empire, being adopted from the earlier Byzantine Greeks.
 There are records from the Ottoman Empire for two versions of muhallebi: a version with shredded chicken (tavuk göğsü) served during the reign of Mehmed the Conqueror, and a later recipe dating to 1530 for a meatless version flavored with rose water.

 One 19th-century, English cookbook that gives a recipe for muhallebi calls it "Ramazan cakes".
 The recipe calls for boiling milk together with rice flour and sugar until the mixture reduces.
 The pudding is flavored with rose or jasmine extract, and allowed to cool before it is sprinkled with powdered sugar.

+Etymology

+Different names are often used for the corn flour and rice flour varieties.
+In Arabic, balouza (بالوظة) is often used to refer to rose flavored cornstarch milk pudding.

+The word bālūẓah (بالوظة) is derived from the Persian pâlude (پالوده); itself a Persian confection (faloodeh).